 More than anything, people tend to focus on ways to become productive or increase their productivity continuously.
 However, this is something that most of these people still struggle with.
 Achieving productivity is not very easy, but it is also not rocket science either.

 The most productive people don’t work hard; they work smart.
 It is how much work you can put in and not how long you work.
 Being busy doesn’t equate to being productive.
 So, if you are looking to maximize your time and be more productive, there are several things that you need to know about productivity.
-Some of these have been compiled at the best writing service and are listed below in the article.
+Some of these have been compiled and are listed below in the article.

 Take breaks regularly